FAIRplus/the-fair-cookbook/content/recipes/applied-examples/eubopen-hcs-bioimage_matched.md

 This datatype-specific recipe for **bio-imaging data**, specifically **High-Content Screening data** for compound libraries,
 provides:
-* informat (URL_TO_INSERT_TERM_293 https://fairsharing.org/search?recordType=model_and_format) ion on available data and metadata standard (URL_TO_INSERT_TERM_292 https://fairsharing.org/search?fairsharingRegistry=Standard) s, as well as on missing pieces.
+* information on available data and metadata standards, as well as on missing pieces.
-* recommends domain-specific repositories (URL_TO_INSERT_TERM_294 https://fairsharing.org/search?recordType=repository) .
+* recommends domain-specific repositories.
 * ways to structure your data.

-If you run high-content screens to test the effect of compounds on cells and want to make your data FAIR (URL_TO_INSERT_RECORD-ABBREV_295 https://fairsharing.org/FAIRsharing.WWI10U) , this recipe is for you.
+If you run high-content screens to test the effect of compounds on cells and want to make your data FAIR (URL_TO_INSERT_RECORD-ABBREV_161 https://fairsharing.org/FAIRsharing.WWI10U) , this recipe is for you.